SalesConnection/Caction-Support/docs/Create_Digital_Form.md

    *Note: Digital Form Templates available are based on the access given by your admin.
 If you do not find your template, please request permission or help from your admin.<br>

-4. Select the type of digital form you want to create.
-For this example, select "Quotation".<br>
+4. Select the type of digital form that you would like to create.
+For this example, we will select “Quotation”.<br>

    <p align="center">
      <img src="img/Create_Digital_Form_Step_4.png" alt="Create Digital Form Step 4">